axelarnetwork/test-webdocs/docs/roles/validator/external-chains/avalanche.md

+# Avalanche

-# Set up your Avalanche Fuji Testnet node
+Set up your Avalanche Fuji Testnet node.

 ## Prerequisites
 - Complete all steps from [Setup with Docker](/setup/setup-with-docker.md) or [Setup with Binaries](/setup/setup-with-binaries.md)
 - Minimum hardware requirements: 8 AWS vCPU+, 16GB RAM, 100GB+ free storage space.
 - MacOS or Ubuntu 18.04+
 - [Official Documentation](https://docs.avax.network/build/tutorials/nodes-and-staking/run-avalanche-node)

 ## Install AvalancheGo
 In this guide we will be using a bash script created by the Avalanche team, which will automatically set up a running node with minimum user input required.